Osteoarthritis Diagnosis and Treatment

 - Start up pain or stiffness when activities are initiated from a sitting position

-- Stiffness in your knee joint after getting out of bed
+- Stiffness in your knee or other joints after getting out of bed

 - A grating sensation or crunching feeling when you use your knee

 Your physician will review your medical history and your symptoms.
-He or she will observe the natural movement of your knee, evaluate your knee and ankle joint alignment and check your reflexes.
-You will also be evaluated for muscle strength, range of motion and ligament stability in the affected knee.
+He or she will observe the natural movement of your knee, evaluate your joint alignments and check your reflexes.
+You will also be evaluated for muscle strength, range of motion and ligament stability in the affected area.

 Your physician may order one or more of the following diagnostic tests to determine how much cartilage has been lost, if bone spurs are present, or to pinpoint the exact location of the damage: